 1. Close your eyes and take a breather

 This works quite efficiently for migraines.
 It can help alleviate a tension headache, too.
 When a migraine or a tension headache becomes persistent that it’s already affecting your productivity, go to a quite, dark room.
 Once there, just close your eyes and relax for a little while.
 Actually, patients experiencing migraines intuitively look for a dark and quite place to lay low for a bit by sleeping for a few hours.
 Most of the time, sleep reduces or gets rid of the pain.
+Additionally, people suffering from headaches and pain have turned to hemp oil to see a reduction in symptoms.

 2. Massage your neck and temples